NatashaBishop/working-with-cursor/README.md

-# this repository is to help me to use Cursor for my cosing tasks and also for debugging
+## this repository is to help me to use Cursor for my coding tasks and also for debugging